aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/avd-aap.md

 ### Surveys

 With most jobs, we need a way to authenticate to our CV instance or EOS nodes.
 AAP provides a multitude of ways to define credentials.
 Some options are credentials for Network devices, Container registries, HashiCorp Vault, etc. Feel free to explore any option you need for your environment.
 For this guide, we will leverage a survey secret.
 Surveys allow us to ask users for information we require for a job to execute correctly.
 We will leverage a survey with a default secret value (this is the credential used to connect to our nodes).

+!!! note
+    You will need to create a service account and token in CloudVision for the survey.

 === "Surveys"